cloudfoundry-attic/cfdev/README.md

 1. Install the CF Dev plugin `cf install-plugin -r CF-Community cfdev`
 1. Run CF Dev `cf dev start`

-_Note: If you have multiple disks and wish to use a separate disk for the storage and configuration of the virtual machine, set the CFDEV_HOME environment variable._
+_Note: For more installation and configuration options, please see the [FAQ](./FAQ.md#can-i-configure-the-working-directory)._

 ### Use BOSH